 Consultation questions:

 The Nursing and Midwifery Board of Australia (the NMBA) is developing draft nurses practice guidelines at Attachment A of the consultation paper to enable the terminology in the guidelines to be nuanced for nurses, and to delineate the separate roles and scope of enrolled nurses, registered nurses and nurse practitioners in the non-surgical cosmetic procedures sector.

-Question 1:

 Is the guidance in the draft nurses practice guidelines appropriate?
 Why/Why not?

-Your answer:

-Question 2:
+Yes.
+The document provides clarity about roles and responsibilities for an area of practice that has previously sat outside usual safeguards.
+The guidance should assist consumers clarify who can provide non-surgical cosmetic procedures.
+Consumer demands have undue influence on practice and safety in this field of practice, hence clarity about professional accountability to safeguard wellbeing of consumers is a priority.

 Does the guidance in the draft nurses practice guidelines sufficiently inform nurses about the NMBA's expectations of nurses (including enrolled nurses (EN), registered nurses (RN) and nurse practitioners (NP)) who perform non-surgical cosmetic procedures in Australia?
 If yes, how?
 If no, what needs to be changed?

-Your answer:

-Question 3:
+Agree.
+The guidance has relevance to the context of practise in Australia.
+Emerging issues and concerns such as online services, nurses working independently, age of consumers and consent, authorised prescribers, asynchronous and bulk prescribing are clearly addressed.

 Does the guidance in the draft nurses practice guidelines sufficiently inform the public about the NMBA's expectations of nurses (including enrolled nurses (ENs), registered nurses (RNs) and nurse practitioners (NPs) who perform non-surgical cosmetic procedures in Australia?

-Your answer:

-Question 4:
+Agree

-In section 4.2 , the draft nurses practice guidelines propose that 'the registered nurse and/or the nurse practitioner must consider the clinical appropriateness of the cosmetic procedure for a person who is under the age of 18 years.
+In section 4.2, the draft nurses practice guidelines propose that 'the registered nurse and/or the nurse practitioner must consider the clinical appropriateness of the cosmetic procedure for a person who is under the age of 18 years.
 The NMBA considers that botulinum toxin and dermal fillers should not be prescribed for persons under the age of 18 for cosmetic purposes.'

 Is this information clear?
 If not, why not?

-Your answer:

-Question F.

-Question 5:
+As stated, the guidance suggests clinical appropriateness can be assessed for treatment of those under 18 and a cooling off period.
+The guidelines could be clearer by stating that for treatment by an RN or NP those under 18 years must be independently assessed by a suitably trained/general/ medical practitioner, AND a cooling off period, prior to providing any botulinum toxin and dermal fillers.
+Use should include both consumer suitability, risks and medical need.
+Section 4.2 in the Guidelines for registered health practitioners who perform non-surgical cosmetic procedures is stronger.

 Is there anything further you believe should be included in section 4?

-Your answer:

-Question 6:

-In section 8.1 , the draft nurses practice guidelines propose 'the RN/NP is responsible for ensuring that any other person/s participating in the person's care or treatment have appropriate education, training and competence, and is adequately supervised as required'.

-Is this a reasonable requirement?
-If yes, why?
-If not, why not?

-Your answer:

-Question 7:
+No

+This is a reasonable request in light of emerging issues of concern regarding increasing involvement of untrained general health service providers' in providing non-surgical cosmetic procedures.

 In section 16.1, the draft nurses practice guidelines propose 'that RNs first practise for a minimum of one-year full-time equivalent post initial registration, to consolidate the foundational skills and knowledge as an RN in a general or specialist area of nursing practice (not in the area of non-surgical cosmetic procedures).
 RNs who perform non-surgical cosmetic procedures are required to undertake detailed assessment and planning of care, have complex anatomical and physiology knowledge as well as decision-making relating to pharmacodynamics and pharmacokinetics'.

 Is the guidance proposed a reasonable requirement?
 If not, why not?

-Your answer:

-Question 8:

-Is there any further detail that needs to be included in the draft nurses practice guidelines to ensure public safety?
-If yes, please provide details.

-Your answer: